First Day of School on Fort Campbell

 Taking Care of Dad

 As every parent knows, most of the time it is us taking care of our children.
-Whether it is cooking meals, drawing them a bath, or getting another Band-Aid for that minor (possibly invisible) scrape, a vast majority of our lives involves taking care of our kids.
+Whether it is cooking meals, drawing them a bath, or getting another Band-Aid for that minor (possibly invisible) scrape, the vast majority of our lives involves taking care of our kids.
 Every now and then though, they might have to return the favor.
 This has pretty much been the case for the last month, as I have been either broken or tired, and the girls have stepped up when I needed it most.
 Here is to the girls taking care of Dad.

 Pancakes, Coffee, and March Madness help too, just not as much.